Rockin' for Myself

 "Rockin' for Myself" is a song by British electronic dance music record producer Motiv8, aka Steve Rodway.
 Based around a vocal loop originally performed by Anne-Marie Smith on Italian dance act 49ers' 1992 single, "Move Your Feet", it was released in late 1993 by Nuff Respect Records and features vocals by British singer Angie Brown.
 This version reached number 67 on the UK Singles Chart.
 In the spring of 1994, it was re-mixed and re-released by WEA, peaking at number 18 on the UK Singles Chart and number one on the UK Dance Singles Chart.
 On the Eurochart Hot 100, the single reached number 63.
 Outside Europe, it was successful in Australia, peaking at number nine and being certified gold.
-A music video (using the "Ultimate Vocal Mix") was produced to promote the single, featuring dancer and singer Rhonda Marchen lip-syncing the song on a red sofa, wearing yellow sweater and beret.
+The accompanying music video was directed by Marta Fracassetti.

 Background and release

 Before going under the name Motiv8, Steve Rodway released mostly underground tracks under different names in the early 90's.
 One of these was an early version of "Rockin' for Myself", released by Nuff Respect Records.
 He thought it sounded much more commercial than the other and when the demand for underground techno began to fall off, he recorded a new version of the track, which would become a massive hit in clubs.
 Warner Records signed him and a new remix was released, reaching the Top 20 in the UK.
 From then, Rodway stuck with the name Motiv8.
 He told in an interview, that because of the song's success, Jarvis Cocker of Pulp approached him, asking for a remix of "Common People".
 The following success of that remix played a big part in establishing the name Motiv8, according to Rodway.

 Australian singer-songwriter Gina G's song "Rhythm of My Life" from her 1997 album Fresh! uses the backing track for "Rockin' for Myself (Extended Main Mix)", one of Rodway's 1994 variations.
 Initial pressings of the CD single included this remix along with a shorter radio edit, but they were omitted from later pressings.